-1. Absence from lectures shall not exceed 15%.
-Seven absences are permitted on Sundays / Tuesdays / Thursdays.
-Exceeding this limit without a medical or emergency excuse acceptable to and approved by the Dean of the relevant college /faculty will result in failing the course.

-- 2. Coming late to lectures will not be tolerated.
+- 1. Absence from lectures and /or tutorials shall not exceed 15%.
+Seven absences are permitted on Sundays / Tuesdays / Thursdays and five absences on the lectures taught on Mondays and Wednesdays.
+Exceeding this limit without a medical or emergency excuse acceptable to and approved by the Dean of the relevant college /faculty will result in failing the course. - 2.
+Coming late to lectures will not be tolerated.
 If a student comes to class once attendance has been taken, he/she is allowed to attend, but will be considered absent. - 3.
 Students should independently do their homework, presentations and projects.
 Any work submitted or presented must be their own work.
 Any reliance on previous students' work is considered cheating. - 4.
 Plagiarism or stealing other people's ideas or viewpoints and claiming that they are your own without acknowledging them is considered a serious misdemeanor.
 Depending on plagiarism will result in course failure. - 5.
 Participation is vital in classrooms.
 It is not only coming to class; it also requires preparing the material in advance, doing the required homework, and being active in the classroom, etc. - 6.
 Make-up exams will be offered for valid reasons if only they are accepted by the Dean.